 Currently, the company has no revenue or functioning products or services, but it intends to develop an exchange for trading security tokens.
 Since its own tokens trade over-the-counter due to a lack of a national exchange for security tokens, the company is effectively working to solve its own problem and potentially open the door to a national market for security tokens.

 INX and tZERO aren’t the only companies eyeing the potential for security tokens to disrupt the multi-trillion-dollar securities industry.
-There are many other companies that are seeking ways to enable companies to either undergo STOs or tokenize their existing securities to enjoy many of the benefits associated with blockchain technology.
+Many other companies are seeking ways to enable companies to either undergo STOs or tokenize their existing securities to enjoy many of the benefits associated with blockchain technology.

 Some of the most visible examples include:

-- BSTX, a joint venture between BOX and tZERO, are seeking to list security tokens that are full-fledged public securities.
+BSTX, a joint venture between BOX and tZERO, is seeking to list security tokens that are full-fledged public securities.
 The exchange would back up ownership records on a blockchain and update the logbook at the end of each trading day.